 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

-Gallbladder cancer is usually not found at an early stage because the gallbladder is located deep inside the body.
+Gallbladder cancer is usually not found at an early stage because the gallbladder is located deep inside the body and sometimes there may be no symptoms at all.
 Therefore, gallbladder cancer can be difficult to detect during routine physical examinations.
 Sometimes, gallbladder cancer is found unexpectedly after removal of the gallbladder for another reason, such as gallstones.
 When symptoms do occur, they include the following:

 Jaundice (yellowing of the skin and whites of the eyes)

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

 If cancer is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis and it explains what tests may be needed to learn more about the cause of the symptoms.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.